sambuaneesh/Reservation-System-Starter/docs/design-smells/design-smell-3.md

 # Template Method Pattern Refactoring

-This document details the implementation of the Template Method Pattern in the flight reservation system to standardize and improve the order processing workflow.
+See [Refactoring Guru](https://refactoring.guru/design-patterns/template-method) This document details the implementation of the Template Method Pattern in the flight reservation system to standardize and improve the order processing workflow.

 ## Problem Identification